 Can I bring food?
 Is there food available there?

 In the spring and fall, you are welcome to bring food along if you like.
-Our gift store stocks snacks like chips, jerky, and soda year round.
-In the spring and fall our gift store has a selection of refrigerated sandwiches as well as hummus, fruit cups, chips, jerky, specialty sodas, and many other snacks.
+Our gift store stocks snacks like chips, jerky, snacks and soda year round.

 In the summer our Green Parrot Café is open and serving hot food and cold treats (hamburgers, sandwiches, hot dogs, taco salads, ice cream, coffee).
 During this season, we ask that you not bring large coolers or outside meals onto the grounds.
 There is a shady stand of trees on the south side of the parking lot that lends itself well to picnicking.